 - Already Installed?

-If you have a security plugin already installed, be sure to check your settings, options, and visit the plugin webpage.
+If you have a security plugin installed, check your settings, review the options, and visit the plugin webpage.
 It’s possible you have a 2FA solution already available.

 At the end of the day, you need to make sure your delivery options fit your users’ workflow and how they are equipped.
 For example, if your company has a ‘no cell phones at work’ policy, you don’t want to have an SMS 2FA tool.
-Conversely, if you don’t have company email addresses, email only might be problematic.
+Conversely, email only might be problematic if you don’t have company email addresses.

 Test it out